jprknight/Office365FiddlerExtensionSite/_posts/2019-04-18-Fiddler-Capturing-and-Decrypting-Traffic-on-the-same-or-different-network.md

 10. Go to the AutoResponder tab.
 11. Drag and drop the two frames from the left panel to the right panel one at a time.
 12. This creates two rules for the AutoResponder.
-13. Ensure you check both 'Enable rules' and 'Unmatched requests passthrough'.
+13. Ensure both 'Enable rules' and 'Unmatched requests passthrough' check boxes are checked.
 14. Look towards the bottom of the rule list and you will see rule editor.
 15. The rules will currently be 'EXACT:http://localhost:8888/' for example.
 16. Edit these so they resemble the rules in Fig 3 below.
 In the example the rules are changed to ':8888/' and ':8888/FiddlerRoot.cer'.
 Without those quotation marks!
-17. Make sure to click Save on the bottom right as you edit each rule.
+17. Make sure to click Save on the bottom right as each rule is edited.
 18. **Special Note**: It is possible at this point on your remote client device or computer, with or without proxy settings setup to direct web traffic to the Fiddler proxy, can load the Fiddler Echo Service page; However, cannot download the certificate.
 This can be fixed by 'Promoting' the FiddlerRoot.cer rule above the :8888/ rule.
 Right click on the Fiddler.cer rule and click 'Promote'.

 Fig 3: